francoisgeorgy/BS2-Web/README.md

 ![light theme](/images/BS2-Web-light-theme.png "Light theme")

+Still under active development.
+Feel free to log bugs/issues.

 # How to use

 1. Open https://francoisgeorgy.github.io/BS2-Web/
 2. Allow the browser to use your MIDI devices
-3. If it's not already done, connect your Bass Station II to your computer
+3. If it's not already done, connect your Bass Station II to your computer.
-4. On the top-right corner of the application, "midi", "IN" and "OUT" must be ON (gold/yellow)
+4. On the top-right corner of the application, "midi", "IN" and "OUT" must be ON (highlighted).
 5. Move a dial or a slider on your Bass Station II, the corresponding on-screen control must move accordingly.

 # Why this app?